 Payoff also has some details on who would be a good fit to apply for its consolidation loan.
 You’ll need a FICO Score of 640 or higher, a DTI ratio at or below 50% and at least three years of solid credit history.

 Payoff is a financial services firm that offers personal loans mainly to help consolidate credit card debt....
 Read More

 All loans are subject to credit review and approval.
 Your actual rate depends upon credit score, loan amount, loan term, credit usage and history.
 Currently loans are not offered in: MA, MS, NE, NV, OH, and WV.

 3. Best Egg

-Next is Best Egg, a lender that offers relocation and moving loans that can provide a straightforward way to cover moving expenses.
+Next is Best Egg, an online lending platform that offers relocation and moving loans that can provide a straightforward way to cover moving expenses.
 Also important during a busy move, Best Egg can quickly process your loan application and, if you’re approved, fund it as soon as the same day.

 Here are some other details of Best Egg moving loans:

 - Fixed rates from up to 5.99% to 29.99% APR

 - Borrow as little as $2,000 up to $35,000

 - One-time origination fee of 0.99% - 6.99%, depending on creditworthiness and length of the loan